Resources / Growers Guide

 3. In recirculating systems, pH should be checked on a daily basis because the uptake of water and nutrients causes pH to change.

-How to adjust pH
+How to Adjust pH

 Step 1.
 Measure the pH: Use an electronic pH meter.
 Before measuring the pH, ensure that the nutrient is well stirred and that the sampling container is clean.

 Step 2.
-Choose a target pH: It is inconvenient and unnecessary to hold pH at a single point value.
+Choose a Target pH: It is inconvenient and unnecessary to hold pH at a single point value.
 So, choose a target pH that provides both a safety margin and minimizes the amount of pH maintenance.
 For example, if your pH tends to continuously rise (the most common trend), then at each adjustment, reduce the pH to about 5.0 using pH Down.
 This will give you a much larger pH “safety” margin than, for example, 5.8.
 If pH tends to fall, at each adjustment increase the pH to about 6.0 using pH Up.

 Step 3.
 Adjust the pH: Add a small amount (e.g. 1ml per 50 litres) of pH Down / pH Up.
 Then stir well and check pH.
 Repeat this process until the target pH is reached.
 When using pH Up, ensure to pre-dilute the dose at least 100-fold with water before adding to the nutrient.